Wasaya Airways

 Wasaya Airways LP (or in Oji-Cree ᐙᐦᓭᔮ ᐱᒥᐦᓭᐎᐣ (Waaseyaa Bimisewin); unpointed: ᐗᓭᔭ ᐱᒥᓭᐎᐣ) is a First Nations-owned domestic airline with its headquarters in Thunder Bay, Ontario, Canada.
-Its main hubs are the Thunder Bay International Airport and the Sioux Lookout Airport; however, it also offers a charter and cargo service from a base in Red Lake Airport and Pickle Lake Airport.
+Its main hubs are the Thunder Bay International Airport and the Sioux Lookout Airport; It also offers a charter and cargo service from a base in Red Lake Airport and Pickle Lake Airport.
 In 2003, Wasaya Airways bought the rights to serve remote First Nations communities from Bearskin Airlines.
 The airline also supplies food, clothing, hardware and other various supplies to 25 remote communities in Ontario.

 History

 Established in 1989 as Kelner Airways, it was renamed Wasaya in 1993.
 The new name comes from the Oji-Cree language, which means "it is bright" in English, in reference to the brightness of the rising Sun.

 Over the years, the airline has grown from a floatplane operation to a charter and scheduled passenger service airline.

 Its inflight magazine Sagatay is published in conjunction with Wawatay Native Communications Society.

 In October 2010, the company purchased a De Havilland Canada Dash 8 to bolster its fleet.